stiartsly/WhisperDemo-Pi/README.md

 ## Build dependencies

-Before buiding whisper demo, you have to download and build the following dependencies:
+Before building whisper demo, you have to download and build the following dependencies:

 * whisper framework
 * libconfuse

-and copy distributions to "deps" direcotry.
+and copy distributions to **deps** direcotry.

-The structure of "deps" derectory should looks as listed below:
+The structure of **deps** derectory should look as listed below:

 ```
 |-- deps